Culture of Support

 - Dinner: At every weekly gathering for class expect a hot meal on us.

 - Childcare: College Unbound partners with Love4All to provide childcare on us for 1 night a week during your in-person class for the WWL course.
 Reach out to Zuli Vidal for more information.

-At each weekly cohort gathering a Student Services Representative available to answer your questions.
-Student Service Representatives are peer representatives that members of the Student Services Committee.
+At each weekly cohort gathering a Student Services Representative is available to answer your questions.
+Student Service Representatives are peer representatives that are members of the Student Services Committee.
 The Student Services Committee is a student lead organization that reviews the programs and policies of student services

 Interested in learning more or joining the committee?
 Send us an email: firstname.lastname@example.org